workarea-commerce/workarea-flow-io/README.md

 ## Under The Hood

-This section explains a bit about how Flow is integrated with your Workarea store.
+This section explains a bit about how Flow integrates their pricing model into your Workarea store.

 ### Item Exporting / Importing

-A callbacks worker gets enqueued on `Catalog::Product`, `Shipping::Sku`, `Pricing::Sku`, and `Pricing::Price` save.
+A callbacks worker gets enqueued when `Catalog::Product`, `Shipping::Sku`, `Pricing::Sku`, or `Pricing::Price` are saved.
 Depending on the number of skus changed, the worker will export the affected items to Flow.
-Flow will then create Local Items to represent those skus in each experiece, and push those prices back to Workarea.
+Flow will then create Local Items to represent those skus in each experience, and push those prices back to Workarea in a flat file sent over SFTP.
 The plugin embeds those local items on the `Pricing::Sku` for display.
 The base price of a localized price will not necessarily be the same.
 After the initial price is converted into the localized currency, rounding and margin rules are applied and then it is converted back into the default currency as the base price.

 ### Order Pricing